 5. Leaders Rely on opinions

 Communication via social networks is essential, which dominates social networks and opinion leaders.
 These are people who have a community, which is the symbol of a cause, or who are recognized experts in their domain who rely on these opinion leaders, these experts have become strategic for business.
 The marks must now include these figures in their campaign, and try to involve them.

 There are personalities “for sale” on Weibo with powerful influence on followers, with many followers whose purpose is to sell their posts to brands.

-Ambassadors: some brands have chosen to implement programs ambassadors, experts and select them to become the ambassadors of their brands.
+Ambassadors: some brands have chosen to implement programs with ambassadors, and experts and select them to become the ambassadors of their brands.

 The use of celebrities is common.
-Most celebrities even including the celebrities have never been present in advertising, Fan Bingbing, Yao Chen Yaoming use Weibo.
+Most celebrities, including celebrities, have never been present in advertising, Fan Bingbing, and Yao Chen Yaoming use Weibo.